 You can also access the Edit, Copy, and Delete controls from a row in the list.
 Either click the ellipses or right-click the row.
 When you right-click, the menu also includes the sorting choices.

-Controls for Sorting Table Rows
+Controls for Ordering Table Rows in a Multi-Instance Configuration

 Controls for Showing and Hiding Column Headers